willsowerbutts/flash4/README.txt

 on my PC.
 If only a subset of sectors require reprogramming FLASH4 will be even faster.

+FLASH4 works with binary ROM image files, it does not support Intel Hex format files.
+Hex files can be easily converted to or from binaries using "hex2bin" or the "srec_cat" program from SRecord:

+  $ srec_cat image.hex -intel -fill 0xFF 0 0x80000 -output image.bin -binary
+  $ srec_cat image.bin -binary -output image.hex -intel

 FLASH4 can use three different methods to access the Flash ROM chip.
 The best available method is determined automatically at run time.
-Alternatively you may provide a command-line option to force the use of a given method.
+Alternatively you may provide a command-line option to force the use of a specific method.

 The first two methods use bank switching to map sections of the ROM into the CPU address space.
 FLASH4 will detect the presence of RomWBW or UNA BIOS and